digitensions/Metadata-extraction/README.md

 # Metadata-extraction
-Respository for metadata extraction workshop
+Respository for metadata extraction workshop.
+Work in progress.